CloudSnorkel/cdk-github-runners/API.md

 - *Type:* string

-GitHub Actions label associated with this runner provider.
+Label associated with this provider.

 ---